Asthma is the most common chronic disease in Olympic athletes.

 In addition, other chronic respiratory disorders and cardiac disorders may increase the risk of asthma.

 Athletes often use inhaled β2-agonists salbutamol to cure asthma.
-However, this medicine was restricted in 1972 Olympics, because the Olympic Committee feared that it could increase athletes’ performance.
+However, this medicine was restricted in the 1972 Olympics, because the Olympic Committee feared that it could increase athletes’ performance.

-In 1996 and 2000 Olympics, athletes were allowed to use this medicine with objective diagnostic tests.
+In the 1996 and 2000 Olympics, athletes were allowed to use this medicine with objective diagnostic tests.
 In 2012 Olympics, β2-agonists salbutamol could be used with a maximum allowed daily dose.